 Learn like a diplomat !

-In diplomatic schools, immersion language programs require 6-8 hours of face-to-face classroom instruction plus out-of-classroom coaching to help a student remain “immersed” in the subject during the training program and, thus, to achieve fluency within 3 months.
+In diplomatic schools, immersion language programs require 6-8 hours of face-to-face classroom instruction plus out-of-classroom coaching to help a student remain “immersed” and often achieve fluency in a foreign language within 3 months.
 Our subject-immersion programs are customized to employ the immersion method through a personalized curriculum, usually with 2-4 hours/week and daily self-study (language-immersion) as coached in class.

 * The word “philology” comes from Greek — φίλος (phílos) and λόγος (lógos) — and it means “love of words/reason” describing a love of learning, of literature, and of wise reasoning.
 In Europe, the philological method has represented for centuries the only “proper” way to learn a foreign language.
 It implies learning languages in a logical way, via etymological references and actual literary sources — as opposed to learning just through repetition, games, or pictures.
 It is a science that deals with the interrelation between linguistic, cultural, and societal developments in the course of history.
 This dedication to learning words and comprehending language meanings unites teachers and researchers of modern or classical languages, cultures and literatures, translators, diplomats, journalists, publishers, actors, writers, priests, and poets.
 Philological instruction is the basis of immersion training, and this educational approach is equally stimulating to children and adults; it expands a student’s insights on multiple plans because it doesn’t merely teach concepts — instead, it connects the dots within the larger perspective.
 In many European universities, language studies are still called “philology schools” (according to the Renaissance traditions), and the specific methods employed there relate to academia as well as diplomacy and the intelligence fields.